Brentuximab (By injection)

 - Do not breastfeed during treatment with this medicine.

-- Tell your doctor if you have kidney disease, liver disease, lung or breathing problems, or stomach or bowel problems.
+- Tell your doctor if you have kidney disease, liver disease, diabetes, lung or breathing problems, or stomach or bowel problems.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.